 Design & Manufacturing

-Fiberglass components can be factory molded into diverse shapes, diameters, and strengths based on aesthetic and functional specifications, facilitating modular or articulating umbrella designs.
+Fiberglass components can be factory-molded into diverse shapes, diameters, and strengths to meet aesthetic and functional specifications, facilitating modular or articulating umbrella designs.
 Hollow support rods optimize the strength-to-weight ratio while resisting buckling forces.
 The smooth surface finish of fiberglass looks modern and appealing.
 Fiberglass supports combine versatility in form and performance with cost-effective mass production.

 Fiberglass is an adaptable composite material harboring excellent potential for engineering the next generation of umbrellas and parasols.